cca/libraries_wagtail/docs/startup.md

 # Starting a Wagtail site

 Here's the basic steps to starting this project.
 We'll assume you're in the root of the project (e.g. the parent of this "docs" directory).
+See [the Wagtail "getting started" doc](http://docs.wagtail.io/en/v1.10.1/getting_started/tutorial.html) for more.

 ```sh
 > # create a virtual environment using the python3 interpreter